 TOP 5 INDIAN SOLO TRAVEL-FRIENDLY DESTINATIONS:

-- Karnataka: After a horrible experience in Tamil Nadu I was pretty scared to explore Karnataka.
-But the experiences I had in Bangalore, Mysore, Gokarna, Hampi, Badami, Chikmagular, Coorg and other places were mind blowing.
+After a horrible experience in Tamil Nadu, I was pretty scared to explore Karnataka.
+But the experiences I had in Bangalore, Mysore, Gokarna, Hampi, Badami, Chikmagular, Coorg and other places were mind-blowing.
 Karnataka has a memorable mix of nature, history, beach and spiritual destinations.
 I felt genuinely welcomed.
 People didn’t try to take advantage, were helpful and admired my solo travel spirit than looking with condescendence.

-- North East: Contrary to the image seven sisters are the safest places for solo travelers.
+Contrary to the image seven sisters are the safest places for solo travelers.
 The matriarchal society means women are treated with utmost respect here.
 The unspoiled majestic beauty of the Himalayas makes it a breathtakingly beautiful place to travel to.
-The treks and home stays give you an authentic taste of the India often ignored.
+The treks and homestays give you an authentic taste of India often ignored.
 From the mysterious Mawsmai Caves to Double Decker Living Root Bridge, a UNESCO World Heritage Site to the vast expanse of greenery, forests and mountains; North East will mesmerize you beyond imagination.

 TOP 5 INTERNATIONAL SOLO TRAVEL-FRIENDLY DESTINATIONS:

-- Singapore: Voted as the best country to travel, Singapore is not only a multicultural city, always celebrating something but is also the safest island in the world.
+Voted as the best country to travel, Singapore is not only a multicultural city, always celebrating something but is also the safest island in the world.
 Beautiful like a dream and well managed like an orchestra, Singapore is poetry in motion.
 An ideal place to start your Solo Travel journey.
 From endless urban attractions to grand heritage buildings to chaotic hawker street centers to the serenity of green spaces to hip nightlife to glitzy high street malls to infinity pools to offbeat islands; Singapore has everything you would expect from a world-class city.
 Boasting of having one of the strictest laws, the crime rate is almost zero here.
 Thanks to MRT, moving around is a piece of a cakewalk.
 And the most defining pleasure of Singapore is its food.
 You’ll be spoiled for choice.
-Do check out the cool places in Singapore

-- Sydney: If Singapore stands for efficiency, London for heritage, Sydney is the epitome of youthful exuberance.
+If Singapore stands for efficiency, London for heritage, Sydney is the epitome of youthful exuberance.
 Perhaps, because half the population is not Australian and the average age of the citizens’ ranges between 20 and 40 years old.
-Sydney captivates you with its great variety of beaches, world famous monuments and building, eco friendly parks, enchanting landscapes and a never ending variety of restaurants and cafes to suit every pocket.
-From spending a day at Manly beach to Sydney Harbour Bridge climbing to partying till wee hours at Ivy to having a romantic dinner date at Darling Harbour; Sydney will ensure you have an action packed day with an equally alluring nightlife.
+Sydney captivates you with its great variety of beaches, world-famous monuments and building, eco-friendly parks, enchanting landscapes and a never-ending variety of restaurants and cafes to suit every pocket.
+From spending a day at Manly beach to Sydney Harbour Bridge climbing to partying till wee hours at Ivy to having a romantic dinner date at Darling Harbour; Sydney will ensure you have an action-packed day with an equally alluring nightlife.
 On your night out, if you get too sloshed then there are special ‘Plan B Buses’ to drop you home safely and cheaply.
 Weather, language, travel, food are non-issues.
 Lastly, if you have not witnessed the world’s greatest New Year Party at Sydney Harbour then you have missed a lot in your life.
 If you are planning to go to Australia then do check out Practical Tips for your first trip to Australia.

-- Manila: This place would have never made it to my list had I not lived here.
+This place would have never made it to my list had I not lived here.
 The most underrated city in South East Asia.
 The Makati part of the city is like any First World city.
 Intramurous is your gateway to the Spanish era.
-The glitzy Gloriatas, Greenbelts, Mall of Asia would confuse you if you were in USA or in Philippines.
+The glitzy Glorietas, Greenbelts, Mall of Asia would confuse you if you were in the USA or in the Philippines.
 Unlike its South East Asian counterparts, everybody speaks English.
 Filipinos are the most humble and courteous people in the world.
-Music and basketball runs in the veins of Filipinos.
+Music and basketball run in the veins of Filipinos.
 The old part of Manila is chaotic like any other developing country city but the beauty of the place lies once you hit the highway.
 The close proximity to beaches and having over 7000 islands make it a must visit place.
-The only negatives about the city is its traffic and no direct flight from India.
-Do check out my articles on Philippines, Bohol, Fortune Island, Puerto Galera for more information.
+The only negative about the city is its traffic and no direct flight from India.
+Do check out my articles on the Philippines, Bohol, Fortune Island, Puerto Galera for more information.